 Having been founded in 1977 and long since turned the corner on its own adulthood, Boxer & Gerson was honored and pleased to help Tradeswomen, Inc. usher in its 40th anniversary last month at a gala dinner held in the very Rotunda Building in downtown Oakland that houses the Boxer & Gerson offices.
-The firm served as a sponsor of the evening’s festivities, hosting a table that included attorneys Maria Sager and Amy Shen along with administrator Wai-Ming Damian.
+The firm served as a sponsor of the evening’s festivities, hosting a table that included attorneys Maria Grasso and Amy Shen along with administrator Wai-Ming Damian.

 As its name suggests, Tradeswomen, Inc. is a grassroots nonprofit dedicated to “outreach, recruitment, retention and leadership development for women in blue-collar skilled craft jobs.”